Q: How do you copy and paste on a Mac computer?

 This is something a lot of first-time Mac users ask these days.
 If you have recently moved from Windows to Mac, then you might encounter issues to copy and paste files on a MacBook.
 Don't worry – we are here to assist you with this detailed guide on how to cut, copy, and paste on Mac.
 From the usual techniques to keyboard shortcuts, the guide has listed several stepwise techniques that you can follow to copy and paste on macOS.
 Let's explore these solutions in detail.

 Most of the Mac users take the assistance of a mouse while working.
-In this case, you won’t face any trouble to copy paste on MacBook.
+In this case, you won't face any trouble with copy-paste on MacBook.
 Here are the correct mouse features to learn how to copy and paste on MacBook Air and other systems.

 If your MacBook has a trackpad, then you won't essentially need a mouse to access its features.
 Now, there are two common ways you can use a trackpad to cut, copy, or paste on Mac.